FranklandJack/Computer-Modelling/README.md

-Where the first command line argument is ParticleInput.txt, the second ParameterInput.txt, and the third the output file to name in the command line.
+Where the first command line argument input/ParticleInput.txt is the particle data, the second input/ParameterInput.txt is the parameter input for the time integration and gravational constant, and the third the output file which can be named by the user.
+The input files may be provided by the user if they adhere to the format given below, examples are provided.

 The NBody Program will automatically output a file called "Energy.txt" that outputs the energy of the system at each timestep to a file.

 NBody will automatically output a file called "Orbits.txt" which prints out the number of orbits around the sun for the every particle in the simulation.

-NBody will also automatically output a file called "PerihelionAphelion" which gives the perhelion and aphelion of each planet.
+NBody will automatically output a file called "PerihelionAphelion.txt" which gives the perhelion and aphelion of each planet.

 The ParticleInput.txt is formatted as: